[99%'s Choice] How to Backup Entire Hard Drive Windows 10 - Qiling

 *Information resource: Microsoft Windows Support.

-Backup and Restore (Windows 7): Backup and Restore was first released in Windows 7 and continues to work as the backup utility in Windows 8/8.1/10/11.
-So in later Windows systems, there is a note saying this function originated from Windows 7.
-You can access Backup and Restore in Control Panel, back up personal files in Libraries and Desktop, and create a system image with it.
+Backup and Restore (Windows 7): Backup and Restore, a backup utility, was first introduced in Windows 7 and has since remained in later Windows systems, including Windows 8, 8.1, 10, and 11.
+It can be accessed through the Control Panel and allows users to back up personal files in Libraries and Desktop, as well as create a system image.

 📖Read more about Windows 11 Backup and Restore

-OneDrive Sync: Developed by Microsoft, OneDrive is a cloud drive to which users can sync and upload files.
-Once set up and log in to the account to OneDrive, you can sync your computer files to OneDrive as a backup copy.
+OneDrive Sync: OneDrive, developed by Microsoft, is a cloud drive where users can sync and upload files.
+Once set up and logged in to their account, users can sync their computer files to OneDrive as a backup copy.

 OneDrive User Guide: